 Local businesses have been encouraged to consider the health and safety of their patrons and implement practices that will reduce public contact, encourage social distancing and ensure that diligent sanitization procedures are in place.

 Effective Monday, March 16, 2020 and until further notice, businesses and properties owned by the Makah Tribe will be limiting or closing public access.

 Hobuck Beach Resort and The Cape Resort will be closed to customers until further notice.
-The Warmhouse Restaurant will remain open for take-out orders only.
+The Warmhouse Restaurant is closed until further notice.

 The Shi Shi Trail and Cape Flattery Trail will remain open to Makah Tribal members, however it will be closed to the general public until further notice, as well as the 3rd Beach trail commonly used for surfing activities.